CUESTA LANDS FOUR CAGERS ON ALL-WSC TEAMS

-SAN LUIS OBISPO (February 24, 2017)— Cuesta Men’s Basketball team finished 2nd in the Western State Conference with a 6-4 mark against the loop, but missed the post-season for the first time since 2011.
-The Cougars, 13-15 overall, lost their season finale this past Saturday to finish below .500 for only the second time over the past decade.
-The Western State Conference held tits season-ending coaches meeting and has released the 2017 All Western State Conference seasonal awards.
-Three members of the Cuesta starting line-up were honored, including two first team selections!
+SAN LUIS OBISPO (March 1, 2018)— Cuesta Men’s Basketball team finished 3rd in the Western State Conference with a 6-4 mark against the loop and returned to the post-season after a one-year absence.
+The Cougars, 16-16 overall, earned a home game as the #15-seed in the CCCAA Playoffs, but lost their opening round playoff game to #18 Antelope Valley, 64-58, to end their run.
+The Western State Conference held its season-ending coaches meeting last weekend and has released the 2018 All Western State Conference seasonal awards.
+Four members of the Cuesta starting line-up were honored, including two first team selections!

 2017 Team MVP Noah Saunders (Pittsburgh, PA) repeated as a member of the All Western State Conference First Team.
 Saunders was a force to be reckoned with during his sophomore campaign.
 Saunders averaged 17.9 points per game on the season, the 10th highest mark in school history, and his career average of 15.1 points per game ranks 9th all time.
 He also led the team with 8.0 rebounds per game which landed him at #10 at Cuesta for a season and 3rd all time with 7.6 boards per contest over his career.
 He led the Cougars in scoring 15 times and rebounds 19 times during the season, including eight double-doubles.
 On defense, Saunders also led the Cougars with 51 blocked shots and was second on the team with 28 steals.
 He ranks 4th all time at Cuesta in career blocked shots (76).
 Saunders is only the 19th two-time all-conference first team selection in 53 years of Cuesta College Basketball.